webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 ## Configuration

-For developers that want to have more control over this functionality, webpack provides a set of options to better fit your needs.
-If you're changing the configuration, it's a good idea to measure the impact of your changes to ensure there's a real benefit.
+webpack provides a set of options for developers that want more control over this functionality.

-W> Default configuration was chosen to fit web performance best practices but the optimum strategy for your project might defer depending on the nature of it.
+W> The default configuration was chosen to fit web performance best practices, but the optimal strategy for your project might differ.
+If you're changing the configuration, you should measure the impact of your changes to ensure there's a real benefit.

 ## `optimization.splitChunks`